rohanisaac/basic-cms/README.md

 It will probably be easiest to simply link to this directory in the xampp/www/ folder so you can easily test how the CMS will work since you need PHP for anything to work.

+Additionally, a working test version can be found [at this link](http://rm-basic-cms-production.herokuapp.com/).
+Note that it may still have some flaws until ththe project is nearing completion, but we will try to make sure it is in reasonable working order.